-The Sunshine Locality is a National Historic Register Palaeoarchaic archaeological site located in Long Valley, White Pine County, Nevada.
+The Sunshine Locality is a National Historic Register Palaeoarchaic archaeological site located in White Pine County, Nevada.
 This site, which gets its name from the nearby Sunshine Well, has been the focus of archaeological interest for more than fifty years because of its extensive surface deposits, believed to be representative of some of the earliest occupants of North America.

 Recent excavations during the late 1980s through the mid-1990s performed by the Nevada State Museum, the Desert Research Institute, and Hamilton College, exposed bones of extinct animals (camel and horse) in the same locations as stone tools.
 Associations between extinct animals (usually mammoth, bison) and human-made tools are rare in North America, but have been used by some to argue that early people were "big game hunters."
 Such associations have not been found in the Great Basin, which is why the discovery at the Sunshine Locality was exciting, even though the materials were in river gravels, and thus did not represent an unequivocal association.